JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/library.md

 A particular type of programmatically defined libraries is [Predefined Libraries](#predefined-libraries).

-## Accessing Libraries and JARs
+## Working with Libraries

+<include from="project.md" element-id="useWorkspaceModelAPI"/>

 Package [`com.intellij.openapi.roots.libraries`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/roots/libraries) provides functionality for working with project libraries and JAR files.

-<include from="project.md" element-id="useWorkspaceModelAPI"/>

 ### Getting a List of Libraries a Module Depends On
 To get the list of libraries that a module depends on, use `OrderEnumerator.forEachLibrary` as follows.